linsammi/linsammi.github.io/essays/smartquestions.md

   - Communication
 ---

-Before reading *How to Ask Questions the Smart Way*, I never thought much about how I asked for programming help.
+Before reading How to Ask Questions the Smart Way, I never thought much about how I asked for programming help.
 When I am stuck, I usually think, "I have no idea, can you just make this work?"
 The reading taught me that being specific makes it easier for people to actually help you.

 ## Smart vs. Not-So-Smart